mehmandarov/myWordClock/README.md

 # MyWordClock
 A simple word clock.
-It tells what the time is in simple words.
+It tells what the time is in words.

 ![Preview of MyWordClock ver.
 1.0](https://cloud.githubusercontent.com/assets/5373549/8635008/87dd1e0c-2811-11e5-967f-95dc51a6a599.png)